 Our taught MSc in Green Chemistry & Sustainable Industrial Technology

 was the first course of its kind to receive RSC Accreditation.
 The programme is delivered by expert academic staff from York's Green Chemistry Centre of Excellence as well as other experts from industry and academia.
 The taught component of the course is delivered via lectures, workshops and practical laboratory work with a range of assessment methods including presentations, posters, assignments and a closed examination.
-Student learn about the Principles and Applications of Green Chemistry as well as the Commercialisation of Science.
+Students learn about the Principles and Applications of Green Chemistry as well as the Commercialisation of Science.
 They also carry out an extensive research project working on real life problems under the guidance of an academic supervisor.